PGBFDH18/ludo-web-api-monstersinc/docs/UserStories.md

 POST

-- Start a new game
+- create a new game
-- Add player names and color
+- Add new player

 GET

-- Get information about all games
+- Get info about all games
+- Get info about a specific game
-- Get information about Players: names and color.
+- Get info about Players: names and color.
+- Get info about a specific player
-- Get information about pieces: location and if they are in goal or not.
+- Get info about pieces: location and if they are in goal or not.
 - Get a new die roll.
 - Get Game state
-- Get current player
+- Get info about current player
+- Get info about all pieces in an active game
+- Get info about the winner

 PUT

 - Change piece positions
+- start the game
+- End turn and check for winner

 DELETE

-- Delete active games
+- Delete an active game